 The O'Connell Initiative

-During the last five hundred years capitalism emerged in Western European to become the dominant means of production, exchange, and consumption of human and material resources throughout the world.
-It created unimaginable wealth along with astonishing inequality and environmental destruction.
-We believe that history offers powerful analytic methods for thinking about this transformation.
+During the last five hundred years capitalism emerged in its mature and developed form as a result of European encounters with the rest of the world.
+Despite occasional resistance, it has become the dominant means of production, exchange, and consumption of human and material resources throughout the world.
+Its system of relations has created unimaginable wealth as well as forms of inequality and environmental waste.
+While many have embraced its modes of production, some, especially in the 20th century, resisted it with alternative economic models.
+We believe that history — read on a global level -- offers powerful analytical methods for thinking about the transformative aspects of capitalism.

 The O’Connell Initiative for the Global History of Capitalism is a forum for intellectual exploration.
 It brings together scholars of every aspect of capitalism, from its earliest medieval manifestations to its twenty-first century consequences across the globe.
 It supports groundbreaking research and teaching on global capitalism and engages with the public through lectures, debates, and workshops.